Financial Planning – A Beginners Guide to Plan Your Finances

 You are required to put an amount altogether at once in a fixed deposit account for a fixed period of time (known as maturity period), at the end of which you will be given your principle amount along with the interest that you earned on it.

 5. Fixed Assets

-Further reading: How to plan your finances in 2020
+Read more about How to plan your finances

-✔ Take expert help or learn the basics and begin building your portfolio by making various types of investments in investment vehicles of your choice.
+✔ Take expert help or learn the basics and begin building your portfolio by making various types of investments.

-✔ The main steps to build a winning portfolio are – asset allocation, diversification, re-evaluation, re-balancing and making adjustments accordingly.
+✔ The main steps to building a winning portfolio are – asset allocation, diversification, re-evaluation, re-balancing and making adjustments accordingly.

 ✔ Each of the agents of investment have their own advantages and risks but are a great way of wealth accumulation and expansion.

 Even though life expectancy rates have increased for the present generations, the sedentary lifestyle has made us all the more vulnerable to long-term ailments and lifestyle diseases like hypertension, diabetes, heart ailments, stress-related conditions like anxiety, clinical depression and many more.

 Health care costs are increasing every year, leaving a large dent in our wallets than we can cope with.
 It is all the more essential to have a backup plan for retirement with the lack of a social security net that millennials are faced with.